Marya Hornbacher: Personal life

-Hornbacher married Julian Daniel Beard in 1996, but they divorced after the success of Wasted.
+Hornbacher married Julian Daniel Beard in 1996.
+They divorced after the success of Wasted.
 The marriage, and eventual divorce, is also discussed in Madness where she attributes the nuptial failure in part to problems with drugs and alcohol, and largely to her ill-managed bipolar disorder.
 Hornbacher then married Jeff Miller.

-She has now been sober for more than seventeen years (since the summer of 2001, according to Madness).
+She has been sober since 2001.
 She was honored with a major award, the ASCAP Award for music journalism, for her profile of jazz great Oscar Peterson (published January 2005).
-She is also a two-time Fellow at Yale.
-She still publishes occasional journalistic pieces, as well as short fiction and poetry.
+She is also a two-time fellow at Yale.
+She has also been awarded the Annie Dillard Award for Nonfiction, the Logan Fellowship for social justice journalism and the Fountain House Humanitarian Award.

-As of 2014, Marya is working on several projects.
+As of 2014, Hornbacher was working on several projects.
 She is currently working on a nonfiction book about sex and sexuality in literature.
 She is also completing a manuscript of poetry and a manuscript of essays and has a novel in the works.
-Along with her journalism and articles, she teaches in the graduate writing program at Northwestern University in Evanston, IL.
+Along with her journalism and articles, she teaches in the graduate writing program at Northwestern University in Evanston, Illinois.
+She still publishes occasional journalistic pieces, as well as short fiction and poetry.